 Summing Up

-Damage codes are there to help guide your search, but please note, they aren’t guaranteed by Copart.
-If you live near the yard that the vehicle you’re interested in is being stored, you can arrange to inspect the vehicle in person.
+Damage codes help guide your search, but Copart doesn’t guarantee them.
+If you live near the yard where the vehicle you’re interested in is stored, you can arrange to inspect the car in person.
 You can also designate a 3rd party mechanic to inspect the vehicle for you.

-Now that you have a better understanding of damage codes, browse our available inventory with our vehicle finder.
+Now that you understand damage codes better browse our available inventory with our vehicle finder.
 Happy bidding!